progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--The `*` next to each file means the file is selected to be staged.
 If you press Enter after typing nothing at the `Update>>` prompt, Git takes anything selected and stages it for you:-->

-Das `*` neben den Dateinamen bedeutet, daß die Datei ausgewählt ist und zur Staging Area hinzugefügt werden wird, sobald Du (bei einem sonst leeren `Update>>` Prompt) Enter drückst:
+Das `*` neben den Dateinamen bedeutet, dass die Datei ausgewählt ist und zur Staging Area hinzugefügt werden wird, sobald Du (bei einem sonst leeren `Update>>` Prompt) Enter drückst:

 	Update>>
 	updated 2 paths